-Julie Reiner, co-owner of the Flatiron Lounge in Manhattan and Clover Club in Brooklyn, has long been credited as one of the early pioneers of the contemporary cocktail movement.
+Julie Reiner, the co-owner of the Flatiron Lounge in Manhattan and Clover Club in Brooklyn, has long been credited as one of the early pioneers of the contemporary cocktail movement.
 At last year’s Tales of the Cocktail Spirited Awards, she was named Best Bar Mentor, and Clover Club took home the award for Best American Cocktail Bar.
-We chatted with Julie about her views on being a mentor in this industry, and, in the process, came away with free advice that every bartender should heed.
+We chatted with Reiner about her views on being a mentor in this industry and, in the process, came away with free advice that every bartender should heed.

 Do you have anyone in your life that you consider a professional mentor?

 I’m sort of a self-taught bartender.
 But Dale DeGroff definitely played something of a mentor role because he discovered me back when I first started in New York.
 Even though I never worked in his program, he’d invite me to events and things, and I picked up skills just by watching him.
 I then met Audrey Saunders [of the famed Pegu Club] through Dale, as well as several other people who are still my constant collaborators.
-There was a little budding family and he invited me in.
+There was a little budding family, and he invited me in.
 Having him as a resource for things I didn’t know about was hugely valuable, and he was very generous with his knowledge.
 There wasn’t a school or anything back then.
 No educational programs like the bar community has today.